jncraton/oop-cpsc2030/lectures/30-serialization.md

 ## Exercise

-1. Serialize a dictionary to a JSON string
+1. Serialize a `list` or `set` to a JSON string
-2. Deserialize the string back to a dictionary
+2. Deserialize to create a copy of the object

 ## Pickle Serialization